For American Indian and Alaska Native families looking for their next home, we have home buying assistance offered in-house.

 Our loan officers and underwriters are familiar with the unique issues and circumstances that Native American families face when trying to get a mortgage.
 Because of the unique status of Indian tribes, Native American homeownership is an underserved market.
 In reaction to this, Congress passed Section 184 to offer homeownership and housing rehabilitation for eligible Native American individuals within an approved state.

 Here are the most attractive features:

-Covers numerous needs: Purchase of an existing home, construction of new housing and manufactured, rehabilitation and refinancing — all both on and off native lands.
+- Covers numerous needs, such as purchase of an existing home, construction of new housing, and manufactured, rehabilitation and refinancing — all both on and off native lands.

 But Do I Qualify?

-By encouraging lenders to serve Native communities, Section 184 is increasing the marketability and value of the Native assets and strengthening the financial standing of Native communities.
-That said, the loan is reserved for members of Native American and Alaskan tribes, so a borrower must be an enrolled member of a Federally Recognized Tribe and in an eligible state.
+By encouraging lenders to serve Native communities, Section 184 is increasing the marketability and value of Native assets and strengthening the financial standing of Native communities.
+That being said, the loan is reserved for members of Native American and Alaskan tribes, so a borrower must be an enrolled member of a federally recognized tribe and in an eligible state.
 Typically, one’s tribe will provide a card or a letter proving the enrollment status.

 When it comes to family and housing types, Section 184 is limited to single-family housing (1-4 units).
 The program does not allow adjustable rate mortgages (ARMs) or commercial buildings.
 A Tribally Designated Housing Entity and an Indian Housing Authority use the funds for developing rental housing or for building single-family homes that are subsequently sold by eligible borrowers.
 This can open up opportunities for families who have diverse financial and familial needs within the tribal membership.